Learn how to smoke pulled pork on a Pit Boss pellet grill following our detailed instructions and recipe below!

 Prepare the Pork Butt for the Pit Boss

 - Trim any excess fat from the exterior of the pork butt.
 Trim the fat cap down to 1/4" thickness.
-Score the fat cap with a meat knife in 2 directions perpendicular to each other.
+Score the fat cap with a meat knife in 2 directions perpendicular to each other.5-8 lb Pork Shoulder Bone-In.
+Also sometimes labeled as a Pork Shoulder or Boston Butt.

 - In a bowl, mix all the dry ingredients.
 This includes the brown sugar, salt, paprika, cayenne, the onion and garlic powders and the ground black pepper.
 Mix it all to make the dry rub.
 Keep in mind you can always buy your own dry rub or use your own recipe.
-It’s up to you.
+It’s up to you.4 Tbsp Brown sugar, 3 Tbsp Salt, 3 Tbsp Paprika, 1 tsp Cayenne, 1 Tbsp Onion powder, 1 Tbsp Garlic powder, 2 Tbsp Ground black pepper

 - Wrap your boston butt in plastic wrap and place it back in the refrigerator for at least 2 hours, preferably overnight.